clearlinux/clear-linux-documentation/source/clear-linux/guides/network/network-bonding.rst

       sudo systemctl restart systemd-networkd

-   The `MTUBytes` settings do not take effect until you reboot or you explicitly apply the settings with a utility such as `ifconfig`.
+   The `MTUBytes` settings do not take effect until you reboot or manually apply the settings with a utility such as `ifconfig`.

 .. _bonding: